mph-/lcapy/doc/schematics.rst

 .. image:: examples/schematics/implicit2.png
     :width: 3cm

-The first node is considered the implict wire for `vcc` and `vdd` otherwise it is the second node.
+The first node is considered the implicit wire for `vcc` and `vdd` otherwise it is the second node.

 The implicit connection functionality is currently best for wires.
-Here are some ground examples:
+This allows the nodes to be labelled.
+For example, here are some ground examples:

 .. literalinclude:: examples/schematics/grounds.sch